vinkrish/interview-reference/docs/reactJS.md

 ## What are higher-order components (HOC) in React?

 A HOC is a pattern in which a function takes a component and returns a new component with added functionality.
 It's a way to reuse component logic.
 For example, adding authentication checks to multiple components.

+HOC are the best way to share behavior between React Components.
+If you find yourself writing a lot of code in different places that does the same thing, you may be able to refactor that code into a reusable HOC. eg: Redux’s connect function

 ## What is the Context API in React?